AirWaves podcast highlights E-6B modification program success

+The team responsible for improving modification times on the U.S. Navy’s critical E-6B Mercury fleet shared how “Get Real, Get Better” behaviors paved the way for their success in this week’s all new episode of AirWaves.

+AirWaves is the podcast of Naval Air Systems Command and features stories from throughout the command.
+This week's episode features the Airborne Strategic Command, Control and Communications Program Office (PMA-271), which sustains the Navy’s E-6B Mercury fleet.
+It highlights how PMA-271 embraced “Get Real, Get Better” practices to dramatically reduce turnaround times for upgrades to the fleet, known as Block II.

 Capt.
-Adam Scott, the program manager for the Navy's Airborne Strategic Command, Control and Communications Program Office (PMA-271), discusses how the program put "Get Real, Get Better" principles into action to dramatically reduce turnaround times on modifications to the E-6B Mercury fleet.
+Adam Scott, the PMA-271 program manager, shared lessons learned and how to put “Get Real, Get Better” into action.
+He was joined by Jaimie Grubb, PMA-271 principal deputy program manager, and Cmdr.
+Jeff Desmond, PMA-271’s E-6B mission communications systems lead.

+“‘Get Real, Get Better’ success is improved mission outcomes,” Scott said in the podcast.
+“We do not apply these principles just for fun.”

 |Date Taken: